Rollover Equity in LBOs: Why PE Firms Use It

 Sources of Funds:

 Rollover equity counts as a source of funds because it represents equity value contributed to the new capital structure, even though no new cash changes hands.
-The rollover shareholders are essentially contributing their equity value to fund part of the acquisition.
+The rollover shareholders are essentially contributing their equity value to fund part of the acquisition, reducing the cash required from other sources.

 Ownership Structure Post-Closing